-Maplewood is a medium-sized town located in the state of New Jersey.
-With a population of 24,700 people and six constituent neighborhoods, Maplewood is the 78th largest community in New Jersey.
-Maplewood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Maplewood is a medium-sized township located in the state of New Jersey.
+With a population of 25,373 people and six constituent neighborhoods, Maplewood is the 71st largest community in New Jersey.
+Maplewood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic townships.

 Also of interest is that Maplewood has more people living here who work in computers and math than 95% of the places in the US.

-In Maplewood, however, the average commute to work is quite long.
-On average, people spend 36.05 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Maplewood is that it can take a long time to commute to work.
+In Maplewood, the average commute to work is 36.17 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the township, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly township.
+Many of Maplewood’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

-Although the majority of commuting trips in the town are by private automobile, Maplewood is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
+Although the majority of commuting trips in the township are by private automobile, Maplewood is somewhat unusual for a township of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Maplewood area by reducing both traffic and air pollution.

-Maplewood is an extremely ethnically-diverse town.
+Maplewood is an extremely ethnically-diverse township.
 The people who call Maplewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maplewood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Maplewood include Italian, German, English, and Polish.
+Important ancestries of people in Maplewood include Irish, Italian, Haitian, German, and English.

-Foreign born people are also an important part of Maplewood's cultural character, accounting for 19.94% of the town’s population.
+Foreign born people are also an important part of Maplewood's cultural character, accounting for 20.67% of the township’s population.

 The most common language spoken in Maplewood is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include French and Spanish.